 In fact, energy recovered by these plants is mainly used for district heating of commercial buildings.
-In particular, for 2015, more than 98% of the total amount of waste incinerated is treated in plants with energy recovery system.
+In particular, for 2016, more than 98% of the total amount of waste incinerated is treated in plants with energy recovery system.
 To estimate CO_2 emissions, considering the total amount of waste incinerated in plants with energy recovery, carbon content is calculated, as described in paragraph 7.4.2, in the waste chapter; the value is considered constant for the whole time series.
 Different emission factors for municipal, industrial and oils, hospital waste, and sewage sludge are applied, as reported in the waste chapter, Tables 7.24-7.28.
-Waste amount is then converted in energy content applying an emission factor equal to 9.2 GJ/t of waste.
-In 2015, the resulting average emission factor is equal to 114.9 kg CO_2/GJ .
+Waste amount is then converted in energy content applying a conversion factor equal to 9.2 GJ/t of waste.
+In 2016, the resulting average emission factor is equal to 116.5 kg CO_2/GJ .

 Emissions from landfill gas recovered are used for heating and power in commercial facilities and reported under 1.A.4.a in biomass.
+In 2016, the resulting average emission factor is equal to 51.9 kg $\rm CO_2/GJ$.
 Biogas recovered from the anaerobic digester of animal waste is used for utilities in the agriculture sector and relative emissions are reported under 1.A.4.c in biomass.
+In 2016, the resulting average emission factor is equal to 54.5 kg $\rm CO_2/GJ$.